 Scholars have documented Dewey's life and work thoroughly.
 My thesis does not rest on newly discovered materials.
 Let's ground it instead by looking at available materials in a more critical spirit than has been the norm.
-But first, we need to note some high points in Dewey's education and early career as he formed an active program for reconstruction in philosophy, education, and society, which he then steadily pursued through his mature work.
+But first, we need to note some highpoints in Dewey's education and early career as he formed an active program for reconstruction in philosophy, education, and society, which he then steadily pursued through his mature work.

 Thinking precedes thought; acting before action.
 Youthful wondering preceded Dewey's formed ideas about reconstruction.
 Looking back at 71, Dewey narrated how active goals of reconstruction engaged him long before he linked them with that term.
 As an undergraduate, religious conflicts roiled him and "social interests and problems" moved him.
 Exploring those in the college library, Dewey encountered Harriet Martineau's presentation of Auguste Comte's positive philosophy.
-Much in it did not catch his interest, "but [Comte's] idea of the disorganized character of Western modern culture, due to a disintegrative 'individualism,' and his idea of a synthesis of science that should be a regulative method of an organized social life, impressed me deeply" (LW 5, 153-154).
-Here Dewey succinctly identified the start of his lifelong commitment to reconstruction, an effort to cut the disintegrative individualism endemic in Western culture from its roots, replacing it with an instrumental synthesis of science regulating the organization of social life.
+Much in it did not catch his interest, "but [Comte's] idea of the disorganized character of Western modern culture, due to a disintegrative 'individualism,' and his idea of a synthesis of science that should be a regulative method of an organized social life, impressed me deeply."
+(LW5: 153-4) Here Dewey succinctly identified the start of his lifelong commitment to reconstruction, an effort to cut the disintegrative individualism endemic in Western culture from its roots, replacing it with an instrumental synthesis of science regulating the organization of social life.

-Graduating in 1879, still a raw youth of only 20, Dewey took fifteen years to form his Comtean aspiration fully into his program for reconstruction in philosophy, education, and society.
-He marked time for three years, earned his PhD in two, and then started teaching at the University of Michigan in 1884, when he was 25 years old.
-In 1886, he married Alice Chipman, and soon he had a growing family,
+Graduating in 1879, still a raw youth of only 20 years, Dewey took 15 years to form his Comtean aspiration fully into his program for reconstruction in philosophy, education, and society.
+He marked time for three years, earned his Ph.D. in two, and then started teaching at the University of Michigan at 25 in 1884.
+In 1886, he married Alice Chipman, and soon he had a growing family, a straitened budget, and a full calendar of activity.
+Success was less an achievement, more an imperative.
+A research scholar, he produced: articles in the Journal of Speculative Philosophy, Andover Review, Science, Bibliotheca Sacra, and a bunch in the prestigious journal, Mind.
+In 1887, his substantial textbook, Psychology, won good reviews and wide course adoptions.
+A year